Shreeya-Kamtikar/Fraud-Detection-using-ML/README.md

 - Decision Tree
 - K-Nearest Neighbors
 - Support Vector Classifier
+-
-These algorithms have been compared on basis of different performance metrics like Accuracy Score, Precision Score, F1 score and Recall Score
+/These algorithms have been compared on basis of different performance metrics like Accuracy Score, Precision Score, F1 score and Recall Score